 Please understand that if you fail to come to Police Headquarters to retrieve your assigned decal within five working days, you will forfeit your parking privileges for the remainder of the academic year.
 North-end resident students’ vehicles cannot be driven or parked on the south campus (lots 9 through 18, and 23).
 Violators will be subject to fines and their vehicles may be ticketed and/or towed at personal expense.

 Due to maintenance and sanitation issues, NO PETS ARE PERMITTED IN THE RESIDENCE HALLS OR APARTMENTS.
 If found, the animal will be removed immediately and the student will be assessed a minimum of a $25 fine.
-The only exception to this policy is the use of service animals for those persons approved by the vice president for student services.
+The only exception to this policy is the use of service animals or emotional support animals for those persons approved by the Office of Disability Services.

 In addition to the information contained in the Residence Hall Contract, students are advised that the deadline date for submission of applications, contracts, and all applicable fees/deposits by the current residence hall students intending to return to the residence halls for the next academic school year will be published early in the spring semester.
 Students should be advised that failure to meet this deadline may result in the unavailability of housing for the following year.
 Applications submitted after the deadline will be considered on a space-available basis.
 Students are also advised that submission of an application for housing for the next academic year does not, in any way, guarantee them space in University housing or any specific room assignment.